 - remove any small rocks or debris.

-Regarding the issue of soaking your dry beans, there have been different opinions regarding the necessity of this activity.
+There have been different opinions regarding the necessity of soaking your dry beans.
 In my humble opinion, providing your dry navy beans with an overnight soak will allow you to reduce the total cooking time.

-Furthermore, it literally takes a couple of minutes to fill up a bowl of beans with water and leave it for an overnight soak on the counter.
-The overnight room temperature soak can take anywhere from 8 to 12 hours.
-Ensure you submerge your beans with at least two inches of water as they will absorb a lot of water.
+Furthermore, filling a bowl of beans with water takes a couple of minutes, and then it can be left to soak overnight on the counter.
+The overnight room-temperature soak can take anywhere from 8 to 12 hours.
+Ensure you submerge your beans with at least two inches of water, as they will absorb much water.

-Here’s another highly debatable step.
-Some will argue that since the beans will cook for a long period of time, this step is unnecessary.
+The next preparatory step, which is also highly debatable, is precooking the beans.
+Some will argue that this step is unnecessary since the beans will cook for a long period.
 Once again, I will share the method that works for me.

 Slow cooker method for baked beans